tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 page (a default Drupal content type), the end-user is provided with form elements (or widgets) that allow the user to set the title and the body text for the page.
 The "Body" is a field.
-When a basic page is viewed, the body is rendered on the page using formatters and Drupal stores the values for the body in the database.
+When a basic page is viewed, the body is rendered on the page using formatters, and Drupal stores the values for the body in the database.
 Every field, therefore, provides three types of functionality: instructions for storage, widgets for allowing input, and formatters for rendering.